 16. Celebrate a local muni

-They can be hit-and-miss for sure, but there's no better way to get some local flavor than a round at a scruffy, beloved muni.
-Many of the top cities in the U.S. have at least one interesting, cheap muni worth sampling, like Papago (Phoenix), Lions (Austin), Sharp Park (San Francisco), Dubsdread (Orlando) and many more.
+Munis can be hit-and-miss for sure, but there's no better way to get some local flavor than a round at a beloved (possibly scruffy) muni.
+Many of the top cities in the U.S. have at least one interesting, value muni worth sampling, like Papago (Phoenix), Lions (Austin), Sharp Park (San Francisco), Stevens Park (Dallas) and many more.

 17. Book a round or two last-minute